HibberdLab/hibberdlab.github.com/positions.md

 <h3>For Post-doctoral workers</h3>
-<p>Please contact [me](jmh65@cam.ac.uk) with a summary of what you would like to work on, and any potential Fellowship Schemes that are relevant to you.</p>
+Please contact [me](jmh65@cam.ac.uk) with a summary of what you would like to work on, and any potential Fellowship Schemes that are relevant to you.